sfdx-isv/github-pages-workbook/docs/_part_1/02-unit-2-overview.md

 ---
-title: "Unit 2: Salesforce CLI Fundamentals"
+title: "Unit Two Title"
-permalink: /sfdx-managed-packages/unit-2-overview/
+permalink: /part-two/unit-two/overview/
 excerpt: "Excerpt TBA"
-last_modified_at: 2019-05-29
+last_modified_at: 2019-10-25
 toc: false
 classes: wide
 ---

-**Time Check:** This unit has three exercises and should take approximately 15 minutes to complete.
+**Time Check:** This unit has three exercises and should take approximately 30 minutes to complete.
 {: .notice--success}

 <!-- Put this wherever you would like your player to appear -->